SirAnirudh/Minimax-for-turn-based--decision-making-games/README.md

 # Minimax for turn based, decision making games

 # File Contents:
 Computer Strategies - Various strategies the computer can use (including Mini Max) against the opponent.
-The mini max strategy will guarentee a win or at the least, a tie for the computer
+The mini max strategy will guarentee a win or at the least, a tie for the computer.
-\n Sample Game: An animated turn based, pokemon type duelling game with (player vs player, computer vs player and computer vs computer options)
+Sample Game: An animated turn based, pokemon type duelling game with (player vs player, computer vs player and computer vs computer options)

 # Instructions: